tomjoht/simplifying-complexity/_docs/discoverability-through-metadata.md

 Here's my page content ...
 ```

 All the semantic tags appear within the frontmatter `---` section.
-You can also include properties in your default configuration file that apply the default frontmatter values to all pages in a particular directory.
-For example, `product` or `author` might be more appropriate to store in the default configuration file and apply the values to a directory as a whole.
+The lists that begin with dashes (`-`) are arrays.
+You can also include properties in your default configuration file (\_config.yml) that apply selected front matter values to all pages in a particular directory.
+For example, `product` or `author` might be more appropriate to store in the default \_config.yml file and apply the values to a directory as a whole.

 Of course, if your platform is XML-based, you could probably add metadata to topics in a more robust way that you validate and enforce.
 However, as XML, there's more setup involved.
-You will need to validate your metadata and structure against a schema.
+You will need to validate both your metadata and structure against a schema.

 This brings us to a larger question.
 Which metadata schema should you be using?
-If everyone just creates their own metadata, then doesn't that limit its usefulness?
+If everyone just creates their own metadata, doesn't that limit the metadata's usefulness?
 Systems with different metadata can't interoperate.
-Should we all be tagging our content with the Dublin Core metadata (created to describe web content)?
+Should we all be tagging our content with the [Dublin Core](http://dublincore.org/) metadata (created to describe web content)?
 Should we use the schema in DITA?
 Should we adopt schemas appropriate to our industry?

-Again, the answer depends on what you plan to do with your content.
+Again, the answer depends on what you plan to do with this metadata and your content.
 Metadata is an entire discipline in itself.
 For example, check out the book [Metadata](https://www.audible.com/pd/Science-Technology/Metadata-Audiobook/B017KV35TO?ref=a_a_search_c3_lProduct_1_1&pf_rd_p=e81b7c27-6880-467a-b5a7-13cef5d729fe&pf_rd_r=82NCG8V98D0PR8BQPX8X&)), which provides a good introduction to different metadata schemas and approaches.

-Although metadata can be useful to inform your own system's findability mechanisms, ultimately Google tends to be the portal through which users search and find content.
+Although metadata can be useful to inform your own system's discoverability mechanisms, ultimately Google tends to be the portal through which users search and find content.
 You can't simply tag your content with the right metadata to move to the first page in Google's search results.
-(Meta keyword tags in HTML were abused long ago and therefore abandoned by Google.)
+(Meta keyword tags in HTML, such as keywords, were abused long ago and therefore abandoned by Google.)
 You have to make your content SEO-rich, putting the right keywords in titles, headings, and summaries.
 You have to create rich, valuable content that others link to.
 And much more.
 Thus, does it matter which metadata schema you use if, at the end of the day, Google's own algorithm determines what users can find?

 ## How does tagged, chunked content simplify complexity?

-Let's return to our original problem: how do we simplify users paths in complex systems that define linear order?
+Let's return to our original problem: how do we simplify users' paths in complex systems that defy linear order?
 A lot of these metadata tags, such as author or content type, won't necessarily simplify complexity.
 But you can use metadata intelligently to provide a refined, short list of highly relevant content in the right context.
-I know that I've only scratched the surface here, but hopefully, I've pointed the discussion in the right direction.
+I know that I've only scratched the surface here, but hopefully I've pointed the discussion in the right direction.